centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/communications.md

 </TabItem>
 </Tabs>

-\* Monitoring actions are all actions provided by Centreon UI like downtimes, acknowledgements, etc and configuration export.
+\* Monitoring actions are all actions provided by Centreon UI, like downtime, acknowledgements, etc., and configuration export.

 ### With Remote Server